eclipse/elk/docs/content/documentation/tooldevelopers/graphdatastructure.md

     1. The long hierarchical edge that connects `n0` to `n4` is contained in the node that represents the whole graph (the root node), since that is the first common ancestor of `n0` and `n4`.

+    The self loop that connects `n6` to itself might be considered an exception to this rule.
+It is not contained in `n6`, but in `n2`, since it runs through the simple graph represented by `n2`.
+This is true even if the self loop is routed through the insides of `n6`, which layout algorithms may or may not support.

 * **Convenience Methods:** There are a number of convenience methods, for example to iterate over all of a node's incoming or outgoing edges, to find the node that represents the simple graph an element is part of, and more.